 Babysitting is a very popular way for a 14-year-old to make money.
-The Red Cross offers babysitter classes to prepare 11- to 15-year-olds for babysitting.
+The American Red Cross offers babysitter classes to prepare 11- to 15-year-olds for babysitting.
 Be aware, though, that babysitting isn't for everyone.
 If you're looking after an infant, you may need to change diapers, prepare a bottle, or cope with a gassy tummy.
 Toddlers require complete focus—one minute of distraction could lead to disaster.
-Young children can be demanding and noisy, and hard to manage.
+Young children can be demanding and noisy and hard to manage.
 In short, babysitting isn't just a chance to get paid while watching TV and eating snacks.
+It's real work and a major responsibility.

 02Working for a Business or Restaurant